NickBarksWith/mouse-jitter/README.md

 # mouse-jitter
-Basic mouse jitter program python code
+This is a simple mouse jitter program written in python.

+It requires pyautogui and knowing how to run python code.

+Hope this helps someone!